NCL Home> Application examples> Plot techniques

 The default label bar width and height is shorter and taller than our aesthetic preference.
 Additionally, the default label font height is huge, and a box is draw around the label bar.
 We have modified these features using pmLabelBarWidthF, pmLabelBarHeightF, lbLabelFontHeightF, and lbPerimOn.

 The number of labels on the label bar can be adjusted by setting lbLabelStride to some integer value.
-You can also use lbLabelAutoStride which automatically determines if there is a label overlap and adjusts the stride accordingly.
+You can also use lbLabelAutoStride which automatically determines if there is a label overlap and adjusts the stride accordingly (as of V6.1.0, this resource will be True by default).

 lb_6.ncl: Reverses the colormap.